pppxiyu/AH_estimator_ml/README.md

 # Surrogate Modeling for UBEM

 ## Abstract
 Even with a limited number of building prototypes, urban building energy modeling (UBEM) has to consider the microclimates in the region, as the urban heat island effect and the heterogeneous geographical characteristics have an obvious impact on building energy performances.
 The number of simulations needed for UBEM is therefore large, and the computation time could be days long.
 Surrogate modeling is a promising way to reduce the computation time.
-This repo contains the codes for building surrogate models based on the simulation results of a year and estimating the UBEM of other years with different microclimates.
+This repo contains the codes for training surrogate models based on the annual simulation results in selected microclimates and using the models for UBEM with other microclimates.

-## I/O
+## Inputs
-### Inputs
+### Data
 Download the dataset from [Google Drive](https://drive.google.com/drive/folders/1RWX9ef1bM4drVp5AVWS11xkaZFG_q-DO?usp=drive_link) and name it as `data` in the root dir of the project.
-Please refer to the work by [Xu et. al.](https://github.com/IMMM-SFA/xu_etal_2022_sdata) for the explaination of the datasets.
+Please refer to the work by [Xu et. al.](https://github.com/IMMM-SFA/xu_etal_2022_sdata) for the explanation of the datasets.

 Create a dir `./saved/estimates_tracts` in the root dir of the project.

-### Outputs
-After configure and run the program, a folder that contains all the outputs for this run will be generated under `./saved/estimates_tracts`.
-The output folder is named with `target_model_experimentTime`.
-For example, `energyElec_biLSTM_2023-07-21-21-39-29` is the output folder for estimating electricity with bi-directional LSTM at 21:39:29 07/21 2023 (available targets and model names are introduced below).

-`pairListTest.json` and `pairListTrain.json` contains the `prototype-weather` pairs used for test and training.

-The `buildingLevel` folder under the `./saved/estimates_tracts/target_model_experimentTime` contains the intermediate result.
-Each `.csv` file contains the hourly estimation of the target at the building prototype level.

-`tractsDF.csv` is the estimation of the target at the census tract level.

-`config.py` shows the configuration of this experiment, and other files in the `./saved/estimates_tracts/target_model_experimentTime` folder are used for the evaluation and visualization of the estimations.

-## Configuration
+### Configuration
 Edit the `config.py` to configure the training and estimation.

 `features`: a list of string.
 Supports inputs including